zzhengjian/PO-Manager/README.md

 PO-Manager provides the capability to recognize webelements and convert them to the page objects and act on it.
 It can save tons of effect to create/maintain your locator files and also speed up your automation.

+## Installation:
+Search PO-Manager in vscode Extenstion Marketplace and install it.

 ## Prerequisite:
 Get Chrome installed and chromedriver located in the PATH

 -Before interact with the browser, you need to start a webdriver browser session.

 ![StartBrowser](https://github.com/zzhengjian/PO-Manager/blob/main/docs/StartBrowser.gif)

 # Add and Update Elements